Type 92 battalion gun: Design

 Somewhat unusual in appearance, the Type 92 battalion gun had a short gun barrel with a split trail carriage.
 The barrel could be configured from a horizontal to near vertical position with a hand-crank.
 It had an interrupted thread type, drop breechblock mechanism.
 Lightweight and maneuverable, it was designed to be pulled by a single horse, although in practice teams of three horses were usually assigned.
+Its relativity small size and weight also allowed it to be manhandled by its crew for short distances.
 The wheels were originally wooden, but were changed to steel after troops complained that the noise from the squeaky wooden wheels was a threat.

+A 70mm hollow-charge anti-tank round was introduced in 1943 which could penetrate up to 90mm of armor.
+The Type 92 battalion guns curved trajectory and short barrel meant that tanks had to be engaged at relatively close-range.
+U.S. tests in the Philippines with captured 70 mm HEAT rounds proved capable of puncturing the turret of a M4A3 Sherman tank and was rated at an excess of 70 mm of armor penetration.

 Combat record

 The Type 92 battalion gun was first used in combat during the Manchurian Incident, and was subsequently in heavy use throughout the invasion of Manchuria, the Battle of Nomonhan and subsequent Second Sino-Japanese War.
 It later accompanied units assigned to the Pacific front and was used with considerable effectiveness against Allied forces throughout the South Seas Mandate and in Southeast Asia.

 During the Indonesian National Revolution, Indonesian rebels used an estimated 50 Type 92 guns, but their use decreased as the war was going on.
 Significant quantities of Type 92 guns were captured by Nationalist and Communist forces in China following the cessation of hostilities in 1945.
 The People's Liberation Army, which also manufactured ammunition for them, kept them in service in the 1950s.
 Type 92s were still used, although more rarely than other guns, by the People's Liberation Armed Forces of South Vietnam during the Vietnam War.